SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Her reflection does not smile back.

-She strains and stretches the tips of her grin as far as she possibly can.
+She strains and stretches the edges of her mouth as far as she possibly can.

 Her reflection does not smile back.

-"Come on, can we not do this today?
+"Come on, can we not do this again?
 It's been a long day."

-Her reflection's mane flattens and falls down, the colors across her face and body dulling.
-Her gaze leaves Pinkie and casts upon the floor.
+Her reflection's mane flattens and falls down, the color dulling on her face and body.
+Her gaze leaves Pinkie and falls upon the floor.

 *"How long do you think you can keep doing this, Pinkie?"*